Donald's Crime

 Donald's Crime is a 1945 American animated short film produced by Walt Disney Productions and released by RKO Radio Pictures.
 The cartoon, which parodies film noir crime dramas of the time, follows Donald Duck as he struggles with guilt after stealing $1.25 from his nephews.
 The film was directed by Jack King and features original music by Edward H. Plumb.
-The voice cast includes Clarence Nash as Donald, Huey, Dewey, and Louie, Gloria Blondell as Daisy Duck, and Sterling Holloway as the off-stage voice of Donald's conscience.
+The voice cast includes Clarence Nash as Donald, Huey, Dewey, and Louie, Ruth Clifford as Daisy Duck, and Harry E. Lang as the off-stage voice of Donald's conscience.
 This was Blondell's first performance as Daisy and marks the debut of the character's "normal" voice.
 Previously in Mr. Duck Steps Out, Daisy had been voiced by Nash using a voice similar to Donald's.

 Donald's Crime was nominated for an Academy Award for Best Animated Short Film at the 18th Academy Awards in 1946, but lost to Quiet Please!, a Tom and Jerry short produced by MGM.
 It was the fourth such nomination for the Donald Duck film series.

 Plot

-One evening, while eagerly awaiting a date with Daisy, Donald realizes he is short of money.
-He catches sight of Huey, Dewey, and Louie's piggy bank, and following a brief battle with his conscience, he takes it.
-After sending his nephews to bed, Donald breaks the piggy bank open, takes the money, and goes on to have a wonderful time with Daisy at a local nightclub.
+While preparing for a date with Daisy, Donald discovers he is short on cash.
+Spotting Huey, Dewey, and Louie's piggy bank, he wrestles with his conscience before deciding to take the money inside.
+After sending his nephews to bed, Donald breaks the piggy bank open and uses the money to treat Daisy to a wonderful evening at a local nightclub.

-Later that evening, Donald drops Daisy off at her house and starts to walk home.
-He feels prideful at first, but then his conscience returns and calls him a gangster, reminding him that bank robbery is a federal crime.
-Donald starts to imagine that federal agents are chasing him and he starts to run.
-As the film continues, his visions become more nightmarish and desperate.
-At last, Donald corners himself in a dark alley and believes he is in prison.
-He frantically grabs the bars of a door window and shakes it.
-A sign falls off and hits him in the head.
-It's a 'help wanted' sign, and Donald discovers the door is the service entrance of an all night cafe.
-Donald works through the night and earns enough money to pay back his nephews, except when he returns the money to the piggy bank, he accidentally returns $1.30 of the original $1.25.
-When the nephews wake up, they see Donald trying to take a nickel from the piggy bank and begin to complain.
-Donald's conscience reminds him, "You see, chum?
-Crime doesn't pay."
+After Donald drops Daisy off at her house, his conscience returns, telling him that bank robbery is a federal crime.
+Donald imagines himself being pursued by federal agents and races across town, ending up in a dark alley that he thinks is a prison cell.
+A "help wanted" sign falls and hits him on the head, revealing he is actually outside an all-night café.
+Donald works through the night and earns enough money to repay his nephews, but accidentally overpays by a nickel.
+When the nephews wake up, they catch Donald trying to retrieve the extra nickel and begin to complain.